WatskeBart/cid/README.md

 ### Logs

-Logs are stored in the `logs/` directory when running in production mode.
+Logs are stored in the `logs/` directory when environment variable is `LOG_FILE="true"` in production.

 ## License